Fable3/CarND-Path-Planning-Project/README.md

 The trajectory is recalculated in every frame.
 A few points is kept from the previous trajectory to maintain continuity, the rest is discarded.
 While this causes a lot of trouble with Spline or JMT, the ego vehicle has a much better response time, and it's more realistic.

-The Frenet transformation is not linar.
+The Frenet transformation is not linear.
 When the road curves left, cars in the right lane have to travel more distance.
 The default implementation overcomes this issue by jumping through the gap, so the "s" function is not continuous.
 I've implemented a different approach, where the Frenet coordinate system is centered on the ego vehicle, and the "s" coordinate is continuous, but it's not precise for far objects.

 For trajectory generation, I use the spline library.
-Only 3 points are used from the previous trajectory, expanded backwards lineraly for 3 meters to make it smoother.
-Forward direction I add points which are on the target lane centerline.
+10 points are used from the previous trajectory, then add points on the target lane centerline.

 The speed is controlled by surrounding cars of the environmental model, referenced as "sensor fusion".
 The trajectory planner receives a target speed and a time to reach that speed.